acgetchell/mundus-atrox/src/journals/twenty-fifth.md

 3. *Tysnera* casts Fireball on *Droki* and *Mistress Ilvarra*, doing 35 HP damage.
 That takes *Droki* out.
 4. *Calmul* does 7 HP damage to a Drider.
 5. *Tasbros* summons a Draconic Spirit which attacks *Mistress Ilvarra*, taking her out.
 6. *Wulrif* casts a Quickened Witch Bolt on the remaining Priestess, killing her.
 He casts Eldritch Blast on the remaining Mage, hitting him 3 times for 40 HP.
-He completely flies off the mountain and dies a horrific death.
+He completely flies off the mound and dies a horrific death.
 7. *Viker* heals *Wulrif* for 70 HP.
 8. The 2 remaining warriors touch the Monolith and disappear.
 9. *Avren* casts Mass Cure Wounds for 20 HP each.